 So what does this chili taste like?

-- Spicy & Smoky – The chipotle in adobo sauce gives this a very nice smoky flavour but also makes it very spicy as well.
+- Spicy & Smoky – The chipotle in adobo sauce gives this a very nice smoky flavor but also makes it VERY spicy as well.
 If you’re not a fan of spiciness, use half the amount in the recipe to maintain a bit if the spiciness and smokiness.

-I used a fresh pineapple for this recipe but you can use canned pineapples if you want to keep it simple.
+- Pineapple – I used fresh pineapple for this recipe but you can use canned pineapples if you want to keep it simple.
 I personally like to control how big I cut the pineapple chunks which is why I went for the fresh one.
 I like the pineapples in 1cm cubes so that they don’t all melt away during the cooking process.
-Each bite has tiny burst of the sweet pineapple that pairs wonderfully with the smokiness from the chipotle.
+Each bite gives you tiny burst of the sweet pineapple that pairs wonderfully with the smokiness from the chipotle.

-To create the smokiness for this chili, I used a can of chipotle in adobo sauce.
-This gave it a lot of heat as well, so if you are not a fan of heat, I would suggest either putting only half a can or pairing up the chili with a side of sour cream (which by the way is the best thing you can do for chili, seriously.
-If there is only 1 topping you should not skip it should be the sour cream.
+- Chipotle – To create the smokiness for this chipotle chili, I used a can of chipotle in adobo sauce.
+This gave it a lot of heat as well, so if you are not a fan of heat, I would suggest either putting only half a can or a few tablespoons of the sauce.
+Pairing up this chipotle chili with a side of sour cream (which by the way is the best thing you can do for chili, seriously) also helps with the spiciness

-I used canned crushed tomatoes for simplicity but you can use fresh tomatoes or fire roasted tomatoes and it would be equally as delicious.
+- Tomatoes – I used canned crushed tomatoes for simplicity but you can use fresh tomatoes or fire-roasted tomatoes and it would be equally as delicious.

 Tip #1: Don’t throw away the adobo sauce once you chopped up the chipotle peppers.
 Add it in the slow cooker!
 This is where you will get a lot of the smokiness from.